dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 The same tumor-informed approach was adopted in the DYNAMIC trial (ACTRN12615000381583), which further studied the possibility of using the postoperative ctDNA status as a basis for making treatment decisions for patients with CRC stage II.
 By random assignment, patients were assigned to an standard management group (n = 153) or a ctDNA-guided management group (n = 302).
 In this approximation, patients that were ctDNA-positive at 4 or 7 weeks after surgery were recommended to receive adjuvant oxaliplatin- or fluoropyrimidine-based chemotherapy.
 Conversely, patients testing negative for ctDNA did not receive adjuvant chemotherapy.
 The RFS for the ctDNA-guided group was comparable to that of the standard management group (93.5% vs. 92.4%), indicating the suitability of chemotherapy reduction in ctDNA negative patients [@tieCirculatingTumorDNA2022].

-##
+### Other studies

+Other studies that have since relied on custom

 ### Signatera assay: GALAXY trial and BESPOKE trial

 The Signatera assay (Natera) has become a prominent advocate of the tumor-informed approach.
-In brief, whole exome sequencing is performed on both primary tumor tissue and matched normal tissue to work out a set of 16 or more mutations.
-These are subsequently considered for the creation of a bespoke test based on ultradeep multiplex PCR, which is used to detect ctDNA and monitorize MRD.
+In brief, initial tumor variants are sought after in both primary tumor tissue and matched normal tissue using a whole exome sequencing approach, which is a step beyond the targeted sequencing used by previous studies.
+A set of 16 or more mutations is worked out and subsequently considered for the creation of a bespoke test based on ultradeep multiplex PCR, which is then used to detect ctDNA and monitorize MRD [@SignateraOverview].

 One key study that employs this approach in CRC is the GALAXY trial (UMIN000039205), part of the CIRCULATE-Japan study.
 Here, a cohort of 1039 patients with resectable CRC (stages II-IV) was subject to an observational study, with postoperative ctDNA status determination and follow-up to a median of 16.74 months.
 After surgery, the ctDNA status was used as the criterion for patient assignment to one of two related clinical trials: patients that tested positive for ctDNA were assigned to the ALTAIR trial, assessing the adequacy of chemotherapy escalation, and ctDNA-negative patients were assigned to the VEGA trial, studying the noninferiority of treatment deescalation.
 The ctDNA determination exhibited prognostic value, with patients that tested positive at 4 weeks after surgery showing an increased risk of recurrence (HR = 10.0) [@kotaniMolecularResidualDisease2023].